straysheep-dev/linux-configs/shells/README.md

 Working with and customizing shell profiles.

+> [!NOTE]
+> These files have moved to [straysheep-dev/terminal-configs](https://github.com/straysheep-dev/terminal-configs).

-*For additional notes and references see [straysheep.dev/blog/custom-shell-profiles](https://straysheep.dev/blog/2024/05/29/octicons-terminal-16-custom-shell-profiles/).*
+*For additional notes and references see [straysheep.dev/notes/custom-shell-profiles/](https://straysheep.dev/notes/custom-shell-profiles/).*